blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 - `On, fluency first` this sets the camera to CBR (constant bit rate)
 - `Interframe Space 1x` this sets the iframe interval to the same as the frame rate

-According to [this discussion](https://github.com/blakeblackshear/frigate/issues/3235#issuecomment-1135876973), the http video streams seem to be the most reliable for Reolink.
+- `Fixed Frame Rate` this will set a constant frame rate mode According to [this discussion](https://github.com/blakeblackshear/frigate/issues/3235#issuecomment-1745431533), the http video streams seem to be the most reliable for Reolink.

 ```yaml
 go2rtc: